libra/website/docs/my-first-transaction.md

 * Installs rustup - rustup is an installer for the systems programming language Rust.
 * Installs the required versions of the rust-toolchain.
+* Installs CMake - to manage the build process.
+* Installs protoc - a compiler for protocol buffers.
-* Installs CMake, protoc, and Go to build protocol buffers.
+* Installs Go (for building protocol buffers).

-* Provides instructions to build the Libra server.
+If your setup fails, see [Troubleshooting setup]((#troubleshooting))

 ## Build Libra CLI Client and Connect To Testnet

-To connect to a validator node running on the Libra testnet, change to your `client` directory and run the client as shown below.
+To connect to a validator node running on the Libra testnet, change to the `client` directory and run the client as shown below.

 ```bash
 $ cargo run -p client --bin client -- -a ac.stable.aws.hlw3truzy4ls.com -p 80
 ```

-This command **builds and runs** the client and connects to a validator node on testnet:
+This command builds and runs the client, utilizing cargo (Rust’s package manager), and connects the client to a validator node on testnet:

 * [ac.stable.aws.hlw3truzy4ls.com](http://ac.stable.aws.hlw3truzy4ls.com/) - is the hostname for the node running on testnet.
 * 80 - is the port on which the client will communicate with the testnet.

-Once the client connects to a node on testnet you will see the following output.
+Once the client connects to a node on testnet, you will see the following output.
 To quit the client at any time, use the `quit` command.

 ```bash
 usage: <command> <args>